Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Introduction

-Our result is obtained by developing a theoretical framework that is dedicated to the study of autocatalytic chemical networks in a stationary non-equilibrium regime.
-This approach builds on a recent stoichiometric classification of autocatalytic chemical networks \cite{Blokhuis2020, Unterberger2022}, which can be used to identify such networks thanks to chemoinformatic techniques \cite{andersen2021,Peng2022,Arya2022}.
-We find that there is a fundamental connection between the topology of a network, the stoichiometry of its autocatalytic reactions, and the thermodynamic force keeping this network out of equilibrium.
-Based on this, we show that the force required to operate an autocatalytic network at a maximum rate obeys universal constraints, which depend on topology and stoichiometry, but are independent from the kinetics of all the reactions involved.
+The aforementioned problems are all related to the fact that while non-equilibrium thermodynamics is a well-established discipline, its implications for autocatalytic networks have not been fully explored yet.
+In this context, we develop a theoretical framework for autocatalytic chemical networks operating in a stationary non-equilibrium regime.
+This approach builds on a recent stoichiometric classification of autocatalytic chemical networks \cite{Blokhuis2020, Unterberger2022}, which can be used to identify such networks thanks to chemoinformatic techniques \cite{andersen2021, Peng2022, Arya2022}.
+We find that in a specific regime where fluxes in the network are tightly coupled and optimal, there is a connection between the topology of a network, the stoichiometry of its autocatalytic reactions, and the thermodynamic force keeping this network out of equilibrium.
+In this regime, we show that the force required to operate an autocatalytic network at a maximum rate obeys universal constraints, which depend on topology and stoichiometry, but are independent from the kinetic rate constants of the reactions.
 Because these constraints contain information on the topology of the network, they can be used to rule out certain network architectures for a given global autocatalytic reaction, even in the absence of any knowledge about kinetics.
-Our framework also suggests a mechanism by which robustness and chemical selection could emerge in out-of-equilibrium chemical networks.
+In the end, our work shows how thermodynamics constrains the chemical space accessible to autocatalysis, which is relevant for chemical evolution and Origin of Life studies.
+It also provides relevant information regarding the thermodynamics of autocatalytic networks and about the concentration ranges of the autocatalysts, which could be useful to design new chemical networks.